 “Dave is really responsible for the origin of quantum information.
 No person deserves more [recognition] in that role than Dave.”

-– Carl Williams, deputy director, NIST Physical Measurement Laboratory
+– Carl Williams, former deputy director, NIST Physical Measurement Laboratory